-Grades are based on an average of the three homework assignments with total percentages assigned the following grades: $\geq 90 = A$ , 85-89.9 = B+, 80-84.9 = B, 75-79.9 = C+, 70-74.9 = C. Your course grade will be based on three homework assignments (45%), two exams (45%), and ten brief lab reports (10%).
-Exams will include short answer (paragraph length), multiple choice, and computations/output interpretation.
+Grades are based on an average of the three homework assignments with total percentages assigned the following grades: $\geq 90 = A$, 85-89.9 = B+, 80-84.9 = B, 75-79.9 = C+, 70-74.9 = C. Your course grade will be based on three homework assignments (45%), two exams (45%), and ten brief lab reports (10%) Exams are at home during class period, open book, and with limited duration.
+They will include short answer (paragraph length), multiple choice, and computations/output interpretation.
 I will give you a one-page "review sheet" (just a list of topics and a larger set of short answer questions) one week prior to the exam.
 Homework assignments will include computer assignments, result summaries and interpretation, reading an example journal article, and some hand calculation problems.
 Homework assignments will be due at the beginning of class on the dates indicated on the schedule.
 Brief lab reports are due at the beginning of lab the following week and will involve fairly minimal work outside of lab.
 Each will be worth 5 points.
 The purpose of these assignments is simply to demonstrate you participated and to spend a little time reflecting on the purposes of the lab.
 Late assignments are not accepted without penalty (10% per day late), except for cases of illness or family emergencies.
 Please contact me ahead of time if you are going to miss the deadline for any reason.